andrew-pete/intro-to-js-hockey/README.md

 operate((x,y) => x - y, 3, 2);
 ```

 Wow!
-You're first higher-order function.
+Walking through your first higher-order function.
+That's huge!!
+Now it's time for a challenge.

 #### Higher Order Functions: Challenge Exercise
 Let's try something new.
-Navigate to the file `function.js` inside of the `modules` folder.
+Open this project up in your text editor of choice.
+Navigate to the file `functions.js` inside of the `modules` folder.
 There, we have a completed `forEach` function along with the skeletons of two other higher-order functions, `map` and `filter`.

+Your job is to fill out those functions so they perform as documented.

 First, you need to start up a local server __from the root of the project directory__.
 If you have python installed, the easiest way to do that is either: